Independent reference. No vendor affiliation. Scores cited with source and capture date. Affiliate disclosure.

 Multi-agent on SWE-bench Verified

-SWE-bench Verified is the most-watched coding-agent benchmark, and AutoGen submissions cluster in the 30-45 percent range depending on configuration.
+SWE-bench Verified is the most-watched coding-agent benchmark.
 The strongest published AutoGen SWE-bench configurations use a coder-plus-reviewer pattern with frontier models: the coder proposes a patch, the reviewer (often using the same underlying model with a different system prompt) evaluates the patch and either approves or requests specific changes.
-This pattern adds roughly 5-10 points over a single-agent baseline on the same model.
+This pattern measurably outperforms a single-agent baseline on the same model, though the exact margin depends on the model and the task set.

 The reviewer-pattern improvement reflects something genuine about how SWE-bench tasks fail.
 The single most common failure mode in single-agent submissions is patch authoring that introduces test regressions: the patch fixes the failing test but breaks other tests in the suite.
 A reviewer agent with explicit instructions to check for regressions catches a meaningful fraction of these before submission.
 The improvement is largest on tasks with tight test suites; on tasks with loose tests, the reviewer pattern adds latency without much benefit.

-AutoGen SWE-bench scores trail the leaderboard frontier (low-to-mid 70s) by 20-30 points.
-The gap reflects the same pattern seen across open frameworks: proprietary scaffolds from Anthropic and OpenAI win on absolute score; open frameworks win on production-deployable structure.
+AutoGen SWE-bench scores trail the leaderboard frontier set by the purpose-built proprietary scaffolds.
+The gap reflects the same pattern seen across open frameworks: the proprietary scaffolds win on absolute score; open frameworks win on production-deployable structure.
 AutoGen with strong multi-agent patterns is competitive with LangGraph and CrewAI in this tier.

 05